agemooij/riak-scala-client/README.md

 - Conditional fetch/store semantics (i.e. If-None-Match and If-Match for ETags and If-Modified-Since and If-Unmodified-Since for LastModified)

-The riak-scala-client has been tested against [Riak] versions 1.2.x and 1.3.0.

-## Design goals

-- It should be non-blocking (i.e. all calls are handled asynchronously and result in Futures)
-- It should not wrap the java client for Riak, since that only exposes a blocking API
-- It should provide an idiomatic Scala client API without resorting to hard to learn DSLs
-- It should integrate with Akka (using an Akka extension)
-- It should be easy to use

 The initial focus is on supporting the Riak HTTP API.
 Protobuf support might be added later but it has a low priority at the moment.

-## Design and Implementation

-The _riak-scala-client_ is based on [Akka] 2.1 and and [Spray] client 1.1.

-The client is implemented as an Akka extension, making it very easy to use from Akka-based applications, with some wrapper code to make sure non-Akka applications are not bothered by the underlying Akka layer.
+The riak-scala-client has been tested against [Riak] versions 1.2.x and 1.3.0.

+## Current Limitations

+- 2i fetches do not use streaming when processing the initial Riak response containing all matching keys.
+This means that this list of keys matching the specified index is currently read into memory in its entirety.
+Fetches with large (100k+) result sets can be slow because of this and might potentially cause memory problems.
+A future release will solve this by streaming the key data using iteratees.

 ## Why such a boring name?